Who are we?

 Our Commitment to Civil & Military Emergencies

-Most recently, FANYs were deployed following the terrorist attacks in Manchester, Westminster and London Bridge, and the Grenfell Tower fire in 2017.
-FANY volunteers provided 1,835 hours of support over a period of just over three months, assisting a wide range of organisations including the City of London Police, HQ London District (Army headquarters), the Westminster Coroner, the London Resilience Group, and the Gold Commander.
+In 2017, FANYs were deployed following the terrorist attacks in Manchester, Westminster, and London Bridge, and in the aftermath of the Grenfell Tower fire.
+Members of the Corps provided 1,835 hours of volunteer support over a period of 14 weeks for the City of London Police, HQ London District (Army Headquarters), the Westminster Coroner, the London Resilience Group, and the Gold Commander.
+In the course of performing these duties we identified the need for loggists to support key military and civilian decision-makers during emergency incidents.
+We now have 60 trained loggists to cover this capability.

 The Corps offers a wealth of new experiences where you can broaden your horizons and enrich your life.
 The training evenings provide a stimulating and motivating environment for members to learn new skills as well as develop old ones.
 Trainers encourage members to participate in all of the training on offer, regardless of ability or experience.